heinzermch/heinzermch.github.io/_posts/2025-01-18-on-combining-vision-and-language.md

 published: true
 ---

 In the past few years, LLMs have been revolutionizing how we interact with computers.
-There have been consequences for computer vision as well, in this blog post we are going to take a look on how vision was impacted by the new opportunities LLMs have brought us.
-More specifically, we are going to discover how we went to pre-training on fixed categories of images to the entire internet.
+There have been consequences for computer vision as well, in this post we are going to take a look on how vision was impacted by the new opportunities LLMs have brought us.
+More specifically, we are going to discover how we went to pre-training on fixed categories to all the images on the internet.

 This blog post will mostly focus on how the process of pre-training for vision models has changed, we will not look at the architecture of the models itself (CNNs vs ViT).